hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/roster/glossary-of-terms.md

 ### Latest Consensus Round

-The most recent round to have reached consensus.  (equal to the pending consensus round - 1)
+The most recent round to have reached consensus.
+Equal to the pending consensus round - 1.

 ### Pending Consensus Round